brysontyrrell/Jackalope/docs/getting_started/deployment.rst

 from installing onto a standalone server, a cloud instance, or within a container.

+.. note:: If you are testing, skip to :ref:`run-from-application-py` below.

 You will need the following components to deploy the application:

    * A web server or load balancer to serve traffic over TLS